Literal and metaphorical ghosts aplenty in this tense horrors-of-war movie

 In the end, R-Point is nothing you haven’t seen before.
 The “literal horrors of war” genre is as old as war itself, and it usually takes some skill to pull off something really original, which Kong doesn’t have.
 But it is entertaining, provides some chilling moments and is certainly entertaining enough to be worth the time.

-Verdict: While it won’t win over those not interested in war or horror, R-Point a solid, if generic, and a good time
+Verdict: While it won’t win over those not interested in war or horror, R-Point is a solid, if generic thriller, but overall a pretty good time

 Also known as 알 포인트, Arpointeu